Schneider's Combination Cars: Concept

 The panels could be quickly removed, and could be painted when not in use in summer, thus reducing the time car must otherwise spend in shop.
 To rebuild an open car into closed, an aisle was sawed through the cross seats and the panels put on the outside.
-In summer the seat thus taken out is replaced and panels removed, when the car resumed its original appearance.
+In summer the seat thus taken out was replaced and panels removed, so that the car resumed its original appearance.
 The running footboard of the open pattern could be either folded up against the side of the car or removed entirely for the season.
-Also, the upholstered portion of the seat could be removed when the seat is turned for summer car, and the cushion put away.
+Also, the upholstered portion of the seat could be removed when the seat was turned for summer use and the cushion put away.
 Models of each type of car were exhibited and described at a convention in Pittsburg in 1891.